Girl suffers tongue burns from eating sour candy

 An Australian girl suffered burns to her tongue after putting ten acid bullets in her mouth at once.
-The girl, who did not have her age disclosed, was left with a large burn that peeled off her tongue.
+The four-year-old girl was left with a large burn that peeled off her tongue.

 When she felt severe pain, she cried out for her mother.
 Kirsty Wright, luckily, was at home and was able to call her doctor quickly.
 He, however, said there was not much to be done other than taking pain relievers and ice packs to reduce swelling while the tongue healed.

-At 9News, dentist Jonathon Teo, from the Dental Association of Australia, warned that parents should be careful and prevent their children from putting large amounts of candy or acidic lollipops on the ball.
+At 9News, dentist Jonathon Teo, from the Dental Association of Australia, warned that parents should be careful and prevent their children from putting large amounts of candy or acidic lollipops in their mouths.

 “These candies can be very dangerous,” he said.
 “Products with this acid or PH level can cause chemical burns on the inside of the cheeks and tongue.”